aimux docs

 5. Use i to focus the terminal and Ctrl+Z to return to navigation mode

-See guide/sessions.md for the full session model.
+See guide/sessions.md for the full workspace model.

 7. Learn the Default Keys